Skip to main content

 • Include mapping between courses and outcomes and where those outcomes will be assessed.

-5. Please complete the Enrollment and Budget Projection Template and attach to your proposal in Curriculog.
+5. Download an Enrollment and Budget Projection Template, complete and attach to the proposal in Curriculog.

-• Please make sure the projections align with described demand.
+• Make sure the projections align with described demand.

 Step 4: Approval of New Degree